 Arts and crafts

-From painting to model-making, children love to express themselves through art.
+From painting to model-making, children love to express themselves through arts and crafts.
 Gather together old household items like egg cartons, cleaned yoghurt pots and cereal boxes and let your kids’ creativity take over!

 Design a family tree